 The Nest Protect has a multitude of sensing capabilities, including a split-spectrum smoke sensor for fast and slow-burning fires as well as a carbon monoxide sensor.
 The OneLink Smoke Detector and Carbon Monoxide Detector and the OneLink Safe & Sound both have photoelectric smoke sensors and electrochemical carbon monoxide sensors.
 Photoelectric sensors are generally better at picking up smoldering fires, where ionization smoke sensors are faster at picking up flaming fires.

-The Kidde 21026044 only has an ionization sensor for smoke, so you will need to get to make sure you have a separate carbon monoxide sensor for full protection.
+The Kidde 21026044 only has an ionization sensor for smoke, so for full protection, you will need to get to make sure you have a separate carbon monoxide sensor.
 Additionally, the National Fire Protection Association recommends you have both ionization and photoelectric sensors in your home for maximum protection, so consider supplementing your system with separate with photoelectric alarms.

 The wired version of the OneLink Smoke Detector and Carbon Monoxide Detector, the Nest Protect, and the OneLink Safe & Sound all have an integrated nightlight.
 We do like the fact that you can set the light on the Nest Protect to activate with a motion sensor, rather than just being on all the time at night like the Safe & Sound.
 The OneLink's light, however, does give you the option of changing its color.

 The OneLink Safe & Sound also includes an integrated wireless speaker with the Alexa voice assistant built right in.
 You can stream music through it or perform other common Alexa tasks, like setting an alarm or timer.

 We like that you can hush any false alarms on the Nest Protect or the OneLink models through their respective apps.
 You can silence all of the Kidde 21026044 interconnected alarms by pressing a hush button on one alarming unit.

 Smart Home Integration